-Another, perhaps lesser-explored question is how the attitudes and biases that often come along with views such as those implicitly expressed in the ad may impact the formation of the technology used in software and hardware headed to the African continent and diaspora communities worldwide.
+Another, perhaps lesser-explored, question is how the attitudes and biases that often come along with views such as those implicitly expressed in the ad may impact the formation of the technology used in software and hardware headed to the African continent and diaspora communities worldwide.

-Many facial recognition software, for example, employ algorithms unable to recognise nuances in Black features and a 2017 study found that Xiaomi fitness tracker watches were struggling to read the heart rates of black people and others with dark skin.
+A lot of facial recognition software, for example, employ algorithms unable to recognise nuances in Black features and a 2017 study found that Xiaomi fitness tracker watches were struggling to read the heart rates of black people and others with dark skin.
 Could this be due to inherent bias or is it a simple oversight?

-Black Livity China spoke to Beijing-based Data Science Researcher Thalia Rossitter: ‘The discussions on racially-crippled algorithms is often the subject of research papers and artificial intelligence conference headlines.
+Black Livity China spoke to Beijing-based Data Science Researcher Thalia Rossitter: ‘The discussions on racially-crippled algorithms are often the subject of research papers and artificial intelligence conference headlines.
 What is missing from the calculus is the reminder that racial bias is not something that might happen if we do not act, it already has happened.
 A healthcare servicing algorithm that exhibits a preference away from sicker black patients has already affected a hundred million people in the United States.
 Now is the time to look at the many more hundreds of millions on the African continent and fix these oversights before profiting from them.

 Human biases have been seen to seep into algorithms which then feed into services provided by artificial intelligence.
 Machines learn prejudice the same way people do – from other people.
 Race-based bias seeps into high-tech services because the algorithms either use insufficient data sets (which exclude Black people) or the algorithms themselves are poorly designed.
 Mismanaged algorithms are dangerous tools as they can encode racism and other biases into widely used services.